 Although it probably will not overtake the leader, the follower can achieve high profits because it did not bear any of the innovation expense.
 Many companies prefer to follow rather than challenge the market leader.
 Many runner-up companies do not challenge the market leader.

-1. Counterfeiter: Copies the leader’s product and packages and sells it on the black market.
-E.g.pirated music/ movie CDs
+1. Counterfeiter: Copies the leader’s product and packages and sells it.
+E.g. copied music

 3. Imitator: Copies some of the things from leader’s product but maintains difference in packaging, and other factors.

 4. Adaptor: Launches improved products over that of the innovator’s.
 The adaptor is not necessarily a wrong strategy but it is mostly done in the market.
 Big firms launch similar products with differentiation and improvements.